Cervical Spinal Stenosis

 (See also Evaluation of Neck and Back Pain.)

 Cervical spine stenosis can be congenital or acquired.
-The most common causes are osteoarthritis, degenerative disk disorders, spondylosis, and spondylolisthesis with compression of the spinal cord.
+The most common causes are osteoarthritis, degenerative disc disorders, spondylosis, and spondylolisthesis with compression of the spinal cord.
 Other causes include Paget disease of bone and ankylosing spondylitis.

 Symptoms and Signs of Cervical Spinal Stenosis

-Cervical spinal stenosis can be asymptomatic or present with neck pain, restricted range of movement, and signs and symptoms of spinal cord compression (myelopathy) with loss of balance and weakness and spasticity in the lower extremities.
-If there is concomitant impingement on cervical roots, patients may experience paresthesias and weakness in the affected nerve root distribution at the level of the stenosis.
+Cervical spinal stenosis can be asymptomatic or present with neck pain, restricted range of movement, and signs and symptoms of spinal cord compression (myelopathy) with loss of balance and weakness and spasticity in the upper and lower extremities.

 Diagnosis of Cervical Spinal Stenosis